 Many small business owners also opt for the convenience of direct deposit payroll instead of processing paper cheques themselves.
 With direct deposit, your employees simply provide their banking information and you use a system like QuickBooks payroll to electronically transfer their pay to their personal bank accounts.

 Setting up employee payroll, and staying abreast of what small business owners need to do throughout the year, can be an ongoing challenge.
-If you’re not planning to hire an in-house accountant or bookkeeper, outsourcing to a payroll management expert like Enkel may be well worth considering.
+If you’re not planning to hire an in-house accountant or bookkeeper, outsourcing to a full-service payroll management expert like Enkel may be well worth considering.